nashville-software-school/bangazon-inc/book-4-bangazon/chapters/EXERCISE_BOOKSHELF.md

 The goal of this application is to allow users to keep track of the books they have on their bookshelf, as well as the authors of those books.

-This application should be build in ASP.<span>NET</span> Core MVC with Entity and Identity Frameworks and use a SQL Server database to store data.
+This application should be built in ASP.<span>NET</span> Core MVC with Entity and Identity Frameworks and use a SQL Server database to store data.

 ### Data Entities